grafana/loki/docs/sources/tools/logcli.md

       --bearer-token-file=""  adds the Authorization header to API requests for authentication purposes.
 Can also be set using LOKI_BEARER_TOKEN_FILE env var.
-      --max-retries=1         How many times to retry each query when getting an error response from Loki.
-Can also be set using LOKI_CLIENT_MAX_RETRIES env var.
+      --retries=0             How many times to retry each query when getting an error response from Loki.
+Can also be set using LOKI_CLIENT_RETRIES env var.
-      --min-backoff=1         Minimum backoff time between retries.
+      --min-backoff=0         Minimum backoff time between retries.
 Can also be set using LOKI_CLIENT_MIN_BACKOFF env var.
-      --max-backoff=1         Maximum backoff time between retries.
+      --max-backoff=0         Maximum backoff time between retries.
 Can also be set using LOKI_CLIENT_MAX_BACKOFF env var.
-      --retry-cooldown=0      How many seconds to wait between retries.
-Can also be set using LOKI_CLIENT_RETRY_COOLDOWN env var.
       --auth-header="Authorization"
                               The authorization header used.
 Can also be set using LOKI_AUTH_HEADER env var.